 - Von Hippel-Lindau disease: an inherited disease in which tumours develop in the eye, kidneys and nervous system.

-- Epididymal cysts can sometimes occur in children whose mothers have been exposed to a hormone called diethylstilbestrol.
+- Epididymal cysts can sometimes occur in children whose mothers have been exposed to a chemical (hormone) called diethylstilbestrol.

 What is the treatment for epididymal cysts?